 With respect to modern application, this verse has been used far beyond Jesus’s original intent to defend traditional marriage or to prevent a woman from leaving an abusive marriage.
 In order to understand Jesus, we need to learn something about the state of marriage and divorce in Second Temple Judaism, read his brief comments in that context before drawing reasonable application to contemporary practice.

 Historically, has the church missed the point on marriage and divorce?
+Is divorce permitted for a Christian?
 How can contemporary Christianity help develop a biblical view of marriage and reach out to people who have experienced the pain of divorce?